← All posts

 Third, write content that answers real questions.
 Not "about our firm" content.
 Content that answers the questions your intake calls receive: What should I do after a car accident?
 How does custody work in my state?
 What are the penalties for a DUI?
 AI systems are designed to answer questions.
 Content structured as direct answers to real questions is what earns citations.

 Fourth, be on authoritative directories.
-A listing on a well-structured directory with strong domain authority is one of the most efficient ways to build AI search visibility, especially for smaller firms that don't have the resources to build their own content authority from scratch.
-What makes a profile actually convert once it's found is a separate and equally important question.
-The directory's authority becomes your authority for your specific practice area and jurisdiction.
+A listing on a well-structured directory with strong authority can be one of the most efficient ways to build AI search visibility, especially for firms that do not have the resources to build their own content authority from scratch.
+What makes a profile actually convert once it is found is a separate conversion question.
+The directory's authority can support your authority for a specific practice area and jurisdiction.

 Fifth, stop paying for the same work twice.
-If you're already paying for SEO and a vendor proposes a separate GEO retainer, ask them to explain exactly what they'll do for GEO that isn't already covered by the SEO work.
-If the answer is structured data, FAQ content, and directory citations — that's SEO.
-You're already paying for it.
+If you are already paying for SEO and a vendor proposes a separate GEO retainer, ask exactly what they will do for GEO that is not already covered by the SEO work.
+If the answer is structured data, FAQ content, and directory citations, the work overlaps heavily with SEO.

 AI search is a real shift in how potential clients discover attorneys.
-It is not a new discipline that requires a new vendor, a new retainer, and a new set of tactics.
-The firms best positioned for AI search are the ones that have been doing good SEO all along — building substantive content, structuring their data for machines, maintaining consistent presence across authoritative platforms.
+It does not automatically require a new vendor, a new retainer, and a new set of tactics.
+The firms best positioned for AI search are often the ones that have been doing good SEO all along: building substantive content, structuring their data for machines, and maintaining consistent presence across authoritative platforms.

 The firms worst positioned are the ones with thin websites, no structured data, and inconsistent directory profiles.
-Their problem isn't that they missed the GEO wave.
-Their problem is that they never built the foundation that makes any discovery channel work — traditional search, AI search, or whatever comes next.
+Their problem is not that they missed the GEO wave.
+Their problem is that they never built the foundation that makes any discovery channel work: traditional search, AI search, or whatever comes next.

 Build the foundation.
 The channels will follow.